 Meaning

-In the quote “All my day is spent dealing with other people.
+The message behind “All my day is spent dealing with other people.
 When I come home I like it to be empty.
 The presence of others in my house kind of annoys me.
 I love coming home and shutting the doors.
 I feel brain dead.
-I’m relatively available, but not to live with.,” the emphasis is on love.
-It highlights the thought that love strengthens when nurtured while implying that love grows when shared.
+I’m relatively available, but not to live with.” revolves around love.
+It suggests that love strengthens when nurtured, making it relatable to many people's experiences.

 Theme